jonieeng/cicdassignment/README.md

 # cicdassignment

 ## Steps:
-1. Go over to [DockerHub]https://hub.docker.com/u/jonieeng/Docker Desktop kill all Containers/Images-Local
+1. Go over to [DockerHub](https://hub.docker.com/u/jonieeng/Docker) / Docker Desktop kill all Containers/Images-Local

 2. Modify script.js (or any other files) and save the changes